-&lt;sup>25 Protected wildlife in the Wildlife Act (1953).
+27 Protected wildlife in the Wildlife Act (1953).

-&lt;sup>26 No other indigenous species are known or likely to nest within the ZOI.
+28 No other indigenous species are known or likely to nest within the ZOI.

-Declining gecko Woodworthia "Otago/Southland large", 2) create a safer refuge for these lizard populations by decreasing the hunting efficiency of cats and other mammalian predators in these areas.
+Undertaking this action will provide benefit in 1) creating habitat that will be occupied by populations of the skinks Oligosoma maccanni (clade 4 genotype), Oligosoma polychroma (clade 5 genotype), and the Declining gecko Woodworthia "Otago/Southland large", 2) create a safer refuge for these lizard populations by decreasing the hunting efficiency of cats and other mammalian predators in these areas.